pandosme/pandosme.github.io/docs/_posts/2023-10-15-Path-Ingestion.md

 categories: [ACAP,Node-RED]
 ---

-This is an extension flow for [Node-RED Installer ACAP](https://pandosme.github.io/acap/node-red/2023/09/12/nodered-acap.html) that stores object paths detected by the xame into a MongoDB.
+This is an extension flow for [Node-RED Installer ACAP](https://pandosme.github.io/acap/node-red/2023/09/12/nodered-acap.html) that stores object paths detected into a MongoDB.

 Object Paths can be use for a number of use cases.
 The most common are:
 * Forensic search